 - Joining a Skype club with learners from a similar time zone.

 English Conversation Project clubs are based around a weekly audio programme written from a Christian perspective.
 It uses specialised English (fewer words, slower speed, shorter sentences) which helps learners have greater understanding of topics whilst being able to form opinions and share their thoughts.
-From ‘work culture’ to ‘the Japanese tea ceremony’, our positive programming consists of a wide range of topics that are interesting and informative to our specific international audience.
+From ‘The Five Love Languages' to ‘The Japanese Tea Ceremony’, our positive programming consists of a wide range of topics that are interesting and informative to our audience.

 Christian volunteers run local and Skype clubs, and are trained and supported by the English Conversation Project office team as they minister to English learners.
 Each week, learners gather together and listen to the audio programme whilst following a written script.
 Then, group leaders use prepared conversation starters related to the material shared to develop discussion.
 These cues provide leaders with natural opportunities for faith discussion and sharing the message of Jesus, even where a programme has no apparent Christian content.

 Would you or your church like to be part of the English Conversation Project and share God’s love with language learners?

 To become a part of the English Conversation Project you’ll need to undergo some basic training with Reach Beyond.
 This training will help you get to grips with the materials provided and talk you through the club set-up, whether you are a Skype club leader or a local club leader.